-- Preposition the touch probe approximately in the center of the hole - Hole is to be probed automatically: Define by soft key - To probe the workpiece, press the machine START button.
-The touch probe probes the circle automatically. - Repeat the probing procedure for the remaining elements - Terminate the probing procedure and switch to the evaluation menu: Press the EVALUATE soft key - Datum: In the menu window, enter both coordinates of the circle center, confirm with the SET DATUM soft key, or write the values to a table (See "Writing measured values from the touch probe cycles in a datum table", page 463, or See "Writing measured values from the touch probe cycles in the preset table", page 464) - Terminate the probing function: Press the END soft key
+- ► Preposition the touch probe approximately in the center of the hole - ► Hole is to be probed automatically: Define by soft key - ▶ Probing: Press the machine START button.
+The touch probe probes the circle automatically. - Repeat the probing procedure for the remaining elements - ► Terminate the probing procedure and switch to the evaluation menu: Press the EVALUATE soft key - ▶ Datum: In the menu window, enter both coordinates of the circle center, confirm with the SET DATUM soft key, or write the values to a table (see "Writing measured values from the touch probe cycles in a datum table", page 436, or see "Writing measured values from the touch probe cycles in the preset table", page 437) - ► Terminate the probing function: Press the END soft kev